Mavenir Systems, Inc.

 Mavenir Systems, Inc. is an American telecommunications software company, created in 2017 as a result of a three-way merger of existing companies and technologies, that develops and supplies cloud-native software to the communications service provider (CSP) market.

 The company is headquartered in Richardson, Texas, US, and has offices in multiple countries such as India, Pakistan, Indonesia, Romania, Germany, and the UK.
-Mavenir also has Centres of Excellence around the world, including in Bangalore and Brno, with a global employee headcount of over 5000.
-The company serves more than 250 Communications Service Providers in over 120 countries.
+Mavenir also has Centres of Excellence around the world, including in Bangalore and Brno.

 History

-Predecessor companies

-Mavenir has a complex corporate history as a result of successive acquisitions and spin-offs.
-The main historical predecessors are: